 - Pour the soy sauce, yeast extract and add the dried mushrooms stock, combine all the ingredients until a dough is formed and adjust with salt and pepper.

-- Spoon evenly onto parchment on a baking dish, drizzle olive oil and bake for about 40 minutes or until the top is browned.
+- Grease the loaf pan with oil or vegan butter.
+Spoon evenly onto parchment on a baking dish, drizzle olive oil and bake for about 40 minutes or until the top is browned.

 |If you tried our recipe, please leave a comment or tag us on Instagram @Sixhungryfeet.
 We are always happy to see your creations!|